Accidents on the Employer's Premises Before or After Working Hours in Louisiana Workers Compensation

 Sometimes employees injured during recreational activities are entitled to workers compensation benefits, sometimes they are not.

-It really are boils down to the specifics of each case, and whether the employee was in the course of his or her employment at the time of the accident.
+It really all boils down to the specifics of each case, and whether the employee was in the course of his or her employment at the time of the accident.

 For example, if athletic games are regularly scheduled during the noon meal hour so that they may be fairly regarded as a part of the routine of the employee, an employee who is injured at such an athletic game will be covered under Louisiana workers compensation.